 - Main content ‘above the fold’

-- Add text near top of the page
+- Add text near the top of the page.

 Spammy domain & hosting

-If you have a desire to remain safe in the eye of Google and other major search engines, you have to avoid all types of spammy hosting servers and domains.
+If you have a desire to remain safe in the eyes of Google and other major search engines, you have to avoid all types of spammy hosting servers and domains.
 Do not make any type of link association with spammy blogs and websites.
-Basically the majority of free hosting services which permit hosting of webpages for free are chock-full of spammy contents and sites.
-Also, a handful of free domain extensions such as ml, .co.cc, .tk, etc also are well-known as spammy websites.
+Basically, the majority of free hosting services which permit hosting of webpages for free are chock-full of spammy content and sites.
+Also, a handful of free domain extensions such as ml,.co.cc,.tk, etc are also well-known as spammy websites.
 Therefore, it is better that you avoid those types of free extensions, too.

 As with all other things in the world, optimization possesses both pros and cons.
-If your website isn’t optimized properly it might not appear upon page one of Google.
+If your website isn’t optimized properly, it might not appear on page one of Google.
 On the other hand, over-optimizing is going to kick your website out of the search engine.
 Therefore, be careful when optimizing your website.
-To remain safe you aren’t permitted to perform some actions like:
+To remain safe, you aren’t permitted to perform some actions, like:

-- Do not exceed title over 70 characters (68 characters are best)
+- Do not exceed 70 characters (68 characters are best).

-- Do not repeat keyword in description and title
+- Do not repeat keywords in the description and title.

-- Do not randomly input keyword within content
+- Do not randomly input keywords within the content

 Using the same description

-Using the same description for multiple pages of one website surely will bring disaster.
+Using the same description for multiple pages of one website surely brings disaster.
 This action is well-known as spamming to Google.
 Therefore, do not use the same old boring descriptions for all of your pages to remain safe from the search engine.

 Using the same ATL tag in an image

-It’s the same case as a description.
+It’s the same case as the description.
 Many people do not care about this truth, yet ALT tags actually impact search engine rankings.
-I know the torture of punishment by Google as I suffered when I created the same ALT tags for multiple photos in one of my niche websites.
+I know the torture of punishment by Google as I suffered when I created the same ALT tags for multiple photos on one of my niche websites.
 So never use the same ATL tag for every image.

 High keyword density

-It is good for you to keep keyword density from 1.5 – 2.5 percent depending upon the length of the content for better on-page search engine optimization.
-A smart suggestion isn’t to exceed the keyword density restriction to more than 5 percent.
-If you go beyond this keyword density limit your website might get penalized by the search engine.
+It is good for you to keep keyword density at 1.5 – 2.5 percent depending upon the length of the content for better on-page search engine optimization.
+A smart suggestion isn’t to exceed the keyword density restriction by more than 5 percent.
+If you go beyond this keyword density limit, your website might get penalized by the search engine.

 Duplicate and low quality content

 These days, low quality content is the main reason for being penalized by Google.
-As Google rolled out Panda 4.1, an extremely smart algorithm as far as identifying low quality and copied contents goes, you have to be careful in the instance of publishing fresh content.
-So, it is good to publish just a single high quality piece of content rather than publishing hundreds of low quality and duplicate content.
+As Google rolled out Panda 4.1, an extremely smart algorithm as far as identifying low quality and copied content goes, you have to be careful in the instance of publishing fresh content.
+So, it is good to publish just a single high-quality piece of content rather than publishing hundreds of low-quality and duplicated content.